SEC says GameStop meme stock frenzy fueled by ‘investor sentiment’

 Rather than offering specific policy recommendations, the SEC said the events provide "an opportunity to reflect" on market structure issues, such as digital engagement's impact on retail investor behavior, payment for order flow, trading in dark pools and through wholesalers, and short selling.

 The agency believes that shortening the amount of time it takes for brokers to clear equity trades could help mitigate market risk during heightened volatility going forward.

-The SEC also said consideration should be given to whether "game-like features and celebratory animations that are likely intended to create positive feedback from trading lead investors to trade more than they would otherwise."
+The SEC also said consideration should be given to whether "game-like features and celebratory animations that are likely intended to create positive feedback from trading lead investors to trade more than they would otherwise" and that payment for order flow and its incentives could cause broker-dealers to "find novel ways to increase customer trading," including through the use of digital engagement practices.

-In addition, the agency argued improved reporting on short sales could help the agency better monitor the relationship between shorting and stock price dynamics.
+In addition, the agency argued improved reporting on short sales could help regulators keep better track of stock price dynamics.